digitallawyer/openlegaldictionary/_definitions/deprave.md

 ---
 title: Deprave
 permalink: "/definitions/deprave.html"
 body: To defame; vilify; exhibit contempt for.
-In England it ls a criminal of-fense to ’’deprave” the Lord’s supper or the Book of Common Prayer.
+In England it is a criminal of-fense to ’’deprave” the Lord’s supper or the Book of Common Prayer.
 Steph.
 Crim.
 Dig.
   99. -
 published_at: '2018-07-07'